Inger76/Examples/README.md

-#Hello
-Home works from SkillFactory school
+#Hello, this is repository for my homeworks from SkillFactory school.